 There are two types of PLCs available:

-- Compact/Fixed PLC: small in size, has I/O ports fixed by the manufacturer with no room for expansion, cost-effective, and best recommended for small applications and domestic purposes.
+- Compact/Fixed PLC: small in size, it has I/O ports fixed by the manufacturer with no room for expansion, is cost-effective, and is best recommended for small applications and domestic purposes.

-According to output, a PLC can be divided into:
+According to output, you can divide a PLC into: